How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Step 1: Layout and Planning

-Mark your wall location with stakes and a string line.
-Use spray paint to outline the excavation area, which extends 12-18 inches behind the planned wall face for drainage space.
+Mark your wall location with stakes and string line.
+Spray paint the excavation area, which extends 12-18 inches behind the planned wall face for drainage space.

 Step 2: Excavate the Base Trench

-Southern Utah specific: You will likely hit caliche --- a calcium carbonate layer ceite that is common in desert soils around St. George.
-Caliche can sit anywhere from 6 to 18 inches below the surface.
-If your trench hits a hard caliche layer, you have two options: use a concrete saw or breaker to cut through it, or adjust your footing to sit on top of the caliche layer (which actually provides an excellent, stable base if it is level).
-Consult with the team at BeeHive Rental & Sales about the right equipment for cutting through caliche --- they deal with this question regularly.
+Southern Utah specific: You will likely hit caliche.
+If your trench hits a hard caliche layer, either use a concrete saw or breaker to cut through it, or adjust your footing to sit on top of the caliche — which provides an excellent, stable base if it is level.

 Step 3: Level and Compact the Base